3fon3fonov/exostriker/README.md

 $ python es_gui.py -debug

-Then, copy the output error and please open a 'github' issue.
+Then, copy the output error and please open a 'GitHub' issue.
 Otherwise, all possible problems/bugs/crashes will be displayed on the
 'stdout/stderr' tab of the tool.
 If you use this tool and you find a bug or a problem, please report it!

 A wish-list with your favorite tools and methods to be implemented is also welcome!